UKHO/docs/software-engineering-policies/SecureDevelopment/SecureDevelopmentPolicy.md

 The purpose of this document is to ensure that:

-- It is clear what controls are expected.
+- It is clear what controls are expected - see [Managing Security Concerns Policy](../../security/ManagingSecurityConcerns/ManagingSecurityConcerns.md)

 - It is clear what roles are required.

 - Teams are using the correct processes.